 Room and Filming Requests

-As the university continues online teaching and learning, our Library is firmly committed to serving the needs of our community.
-We offer library support services for faculty and resources for students, including virtual consultations, scan on demand, and e-reserves.
-We look forward to the day when we can meet again in person.
-Until then, please know that our expert librarians are available around the clock to assist with your information seeking and knowledge navigation needs.
-For the latest information on Pepperdine’s COVID-19 Planning and Preparedness, please visit https://www.pepperdine.edu/coronavirus/.
+As the University continues online teaching and learning, Pepperdine Libraries is firmly committed to serving the needs of our community, offering library support services for faculty and resources for students, including virtual consultations, scan on demand, and e-reserves.
+As part of the University's allowances for limited on-campus activities, students, faculty, and staff may reserve study seats in designated library spaces.
+Our expert librarians are also available around the clock to assist with your information seeking and knowledge navigation needs.
+For the latest information on Pepperdine’s COVID-19 Planning and Preparedness, please visit pepperdine.edu/coronavirus/.

 Group Study Room Policy